 If your partner has had a problem maintaining an erection during sex, chances are, your sex life has taken a hit, too.
 You might feel frustrated sexually and emotionally over it, and the next step might seem unclear.
-First things first, have your partner see a doctor to determine the cause of his missed erections, or impotence.
+First things first: Have your partner see a doctor to determine the cause of his impotence.

 Impotence can be a sign of medical conditions such as kidney disease, heart disease, and diabetes.
 Approach your partner in a loving way, and let him know that you are not only concerned about the lack of sex in your relationship, but also the possibility the impotence could be masking a serious medical condition.

 You may have more success with getting him to see a doctor if you make it about him and his health instead of his inability to perform in bed.
 There is also the possibility he is dealing with low testosterone levels and needs testosterone replacement therapy.

 Impotence can also happen if there are psychological factors at play.
 If your partner is dealing with a lot of stress, has anxiety or depression, or unresolved issues from his family of origin, it may interfere with his ability to maintain an erection.

 Whatever the reason for the problem, impotence tends to snowball and become an even bigger problem due to a man’s fear of not being able to perform.
 One lost erection can lead to many lost erections if a man obsesses over the issue.

 Damage to Your Self-Esteem

 Right now you may be thinking, “why can’t he get it up and keep it up?”
 He is probably thinking the same thing.
 Just like you, the issue is causing negative emotions and a loss of self-esteem in him.